DUKE GEOLOGICAL LABORATORY

 Mega-Construction Projects in Subsurface New York City

 Dr. Merguerian’s academic lecture concentrated on the history of tunnel boring machines and the geologic controls on machine excavation in the subsurface of NYC.
 His lecture focused on exciting new tunneling contracts in NYC including the Queens Water Tunnel, the Con Edison Steam Tunnel, the Manhattan Water Tunnel, the East Side Access project, the Second Avenue Subway, the IRT #7 Line Extension, the South Ferry Terminal project, and the proposed LI Cross Sound Link Tunnel.
-Click here for an ear-pleasing, hum-filled video of a 2007 Hofstra University IDEAS lecture on this topic.

 25 February 2008